 The Pros and Cons of a Dome or Fixed Arm Device

-All three designs require you stay in place during therapy.
-You put your face under the device, or pull the articulated arm over you, and stay put during the treatment.
+All three designs require you to stay in place during therapy.
+You put your face under the device or pull the articulated arm over you, and stay put during the treatment.

 A one-piece dome is bulky.
 It might work on your arm or possibly your leg.
 It’d be awkward to put it over your back.

 A flexible light is a soft rubber that has some shape but is not rigid.
 This is great for wrapping around your arm or leg.
 If it’s battery-powered, use Velcro to hold it closed and now it’s portable, too.

 An articulated arm light is great for any body part.
 This type of lamp is usually bigger than a tabletop but smaller than a half-body panel.